Company Formation Ireland

 Our experienced team can provide on-going bookkeeping services and annual returns, as well as VAT registration, PAYE and PRSI registration and manage the personal accounts of company directors.

 With Russell & Co., a company formation in Ireland is just the beginning.
+We are delighted to be consistently regarded as one of the best accountancy practices in Cork as highlighted by Top Rated.
 Contact us today and find out how our professional team can help your company succeed.